empa-scientific-it/openbis/docs/app-openbis-command-line/README.md

 obis object search [OPTIONS]

 Options:
-  -type, --type TEXT              Type code to filter by -space, --space TEXT            Space code
+  -space, --space TEXT            Space code
-  -project, --project TEXT        Full project identification code -experiment, --experiment TEXT  Full experiment -object, --object TEXT          Object identification information, it can be permId or identifier -registration-date, --registration-date TEXT
+  -project, --project TEXT        Full project identification code -collection, --collection TEXT  Full collection code -object, --object TEXT          Object identification information, it can be
+                                  permId or identifier
+  -type, --type TEXT              Type code
+  -property TEXT                  Property code -property-value TEXT            Property value -registration-date, --registration-date TEXT
-                                  Registration date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-31", "=2023-01-31", "<2023-01-31")
-  -modification-date, --modification-date TEXT
+                                  Registration date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-01") -modification-date, --modification-date TEXT
-                                  Modification date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-31", "=2023-01-31", "<2023-01-31")
-  -property TEXT                  Property code -property-value TEXT            Property value -save, --save TEXT              File name to save results in csv format -r, --recursive                 Search data recursively
+                                  Modification date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-01") -save, --save TEXT              Filename to save results -r, --recursive                 Search data recursively

 ```

 With `object search` command, obis connects to a configured OpenBIS instance and searches for all